2. Significant Material Accounting Policies

 c) Rounding of Amounts

-d) Use of Estimates and Judgements
+e) Use of Estimates and Judgements

-The presentation of the financial statements are in conformity with the Ind AS which requires the management to make estimates, judgments and assumptions that affect the reported amounts of assets and liabilities, revenues and expenses and disclosure of contingent liabilities.
-Such estimates and assumptions are based on management’s evaluation of relevant facts and circumstances as on the date of financial statements.
+The presentation of the Financial Statements are in conformity with the Ind AS which requires the management to make estimates, judgments and assumptions that affect the reported amounts of assets and liabilities, revenues and expenses and disclosure of contingent liabilities.
+Such estimates and assumptions are based on management's evaluation of relevant facts and circumstances as on the date of Financial Statements.
 The actual outcome may differ from these estimates.

 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to the accounting estimates are recognized in the period in which the estimates are revised and in any future periods affected.